NutritionalLungImmunity/Wiki-and-Web/model/liver/liver_experimental.md

 ---
 layout: default
-title: A description of the neutrophil behaviour and all associated data.
+title: A description of experiments related to the liver in the context of A. fumigatus
 ---
 <figure>
     <img  src="https://data.nutritionallungimmunity.org/api/v1/file/5dfbccd9c1b2cfe0661e561a/download?contentDisposition=inline" width="200" height="150"/>